 The M.A. program prepares students for admission into doctoral programs and for employment in education (junior colleges and private high schools), museums and historical societies, companies specializing in historical research, and elsewhere in the private sector.
 The department has a long track record of placing its M.A. graduates into the nation’s most competitive doctoral programs, including Yale, Stanford, New York University, University of Virginia, and University of Pennsylvania.
 Past M.A. graduates have then gone on to tenure-line jobs at many leading universities, including the University of Virginia, the University of Georgia, and the University of Nebraska.
 Recent M.A. graduates also have landed jobs with several private high schools, the U.S. State Department, the Montana Historical Society, and Historical Research Associates (HRA), a historical consulting firm with offices in Missoula, Seattle, and Washington, D.C.

-If you have questions about the graduate program, contact Professor Tobin Shearer, Director of Graduate Studies.
+If you have questions about the graduate program, contact Professor Jody Pavilack, Director of Graduate Studies.